skoriche/Climate-REF4CMIP/README.md

 ### As a diagnostics provider

 Diagnostic providers are the core of the REF.
-They define the metrics that will be calculated and the data that will be used to calculate them, by providing a consistent interface for the REF to interact with.
+They define the diagnostics that will be calculated and the data that will be used to calculate them, by providing a consistent interface for the REF to interact with.

-These metrics providers can be run as standalone applications or as part of the REF.
+These diagnostic providers can be run as standalone applications or as part of the REF.
+This allows them to be used in other packages or applications that may not be using the REF compute engine.

 ### As a modelling center